vgaldi/fw-lab/content/post/2023-03-29-EuCAP-workshop/index.md

   caption: ""
   focal_point: Center
 ---
-Prof. [Vincenzo Galdi](/author/vincenzo-galdi) has presented a lecture on *"Recent advances in space-time coding metasurfaces"* at the Workshop on *The Evolution of Smart Wireless Environments: Research and Industrial Perspectives*, held at the *17th European Conference on Antennas and Propagation* ([EuCAP]), Florence, Italy, Mar.
+Prof. [Vincenzo Galdi](/author/vincenzo-galdi) has delivered a lecture on *"Recent advances in space-time coding metasurfaces"* at the Workshop on *The Evolution of Smart Wireless Environments: Research and Industrial Perspectives*, held at the *17th European Conference on Antennas and Propagation* ([EuCAP]), Florence, Italy, Mar.
 26-31, 2023.